jpwallace22/old-portfolio/README.md

 5. **Type-safety**: This portfolio takes full advantage of Typescript for easy debugging, scalability, and (of course) portfolio purposes.

-## Versions
+## TODO

-- 1.00 - Completes atoms, quarks, molecules, and documentation
+- Add clearfix to basic quarks